+The Black wire is the source of Negative ground which is necessary for the security system to operate.
 The proper connection of the Black grounding wire is vital.

 CONNECTION: Using the correct sized crimp-on ring terminal, connect the Black wire to the metal frame of the vehicle, preferably using an existing machine-threaded fastener.
 Make sure that the ring terminal attached to the Black wire has contact with bright, clean metal.
 If necessary, scrape any paint, rust or grease away from the connection point until the metal is bright and clean.
-If the control module has an insufficient ground connection, the security system can find partial ground through the wires that are connected to other circuits, but the alarm will not function correctly, giving the impression of a defective control module.
+If the control module has an insufficient ground connection, the security system can find partial ground through its other circuits, but the alarm will not function correctly, giving the impression of a defective control module.
 The alarm can partially work, so a bad ground wire connection would not likely be suspected.
-In some cases the alarm could arm and disarm properly but not function correctly otherwise.